 Jackson Hole Community School prepares students to succeed in college and life, through challenging academics and excellence in teaching, in a community founded on personal relationships, student initiative, and integrity.

-Community School students arrive curious about the world, develop skills and confidence in an engaging community, and graduate empoered to make meaningful contributions.
+Community School students arrive curious about the world, develop skills and confidence in an engaging community, and graduate empowered to make meaningful contributions.

-Jackson Hole Community School delivers an exceptional educational experience that prepares students to be independent thinkers who demonstrate personal integrity and moral purpose.
-Our commitment to service and our curricular focus on the global human experience encourage every student to be a responsible and contributing member of society.
+The Jackson Hole Community School delivers an exceptional high school experience that prepares students to be independent thinkers who demonstrate personal integrity and moral purpose.
+Our commitment to service and experiential programming stimulates individual investment in learning, critical thinking, and a spirit of inquiry in our students.
 We respect each community member as a unique individual, honor ideas and opinions that are different from our own, and value strong interpersonal relationships.
-Through outstanding teaching and experiential programming, we stimulate individual investment in learning, critical thinking, and a spirit of inquiry in our students.
 We believe quality education requires a collaborative effort from the school, the home, and the community.

 Jackson Hole Community School is dually accreditated by the Northwest Association of Independent Schools (NWAIS), as well as AdvancEd.